Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 “It was horrible, what people had to go through to get in,” she said.

-A flight arrives in Doha without a manifest.
+A flight arrives in Doha without a manifest

 The first stop for many refugees has been the military bases at Doha, the first country to agree to temporarily host them.